LoveTropics/Calamity/README.md

 Calamity is a point race with a large focus on resource management.
 Be the first team to reach the point limit to win!
 The point limit can be lowered by mining Iron Ore from the central mine.

+# Love Tropics Specific Information
+- Use `function timer_start_match` to start a match

 **There are three ways to get points:**
 - Using generators successfully
 - Killing enemy players